 - Thinking about transitions—adding on to sentences (These cards are geared toward getting students to think in sequence…what would come before?
 What would come after?
 How can I connect sentences in a meaningful way?)

 - “Show not tell” to write with more sensory detail.
 (This is a huge one for me!
-Many of my students still write like a “newscast”, so this set can help them work more details in–with lots of writing hints along the way!)
+Many of my students still write like a “newscast”.
+This set can help them work more details in–with lots of writing hints along the way!)

 All the sets include the following components: